bquast/Cryptocurrency-Inflation/README.Rmd

 **Bitcoin** is a confusing term.
-It is both a monetary unit of denomination, such as swiss franc, euro, or pound sterling, as well as, a system, including the protocol, the network, and the software.
+It is both a monetary unit of denomination, such as swiss franc, euro, or pound sterling, as well as, a monetary system as a whole, including the protocol, the network, and the software.
 To distinguish between the two, the system **Bitcoin** is written with a capital letter B, the monetary unit is **bitcoin**, with a small letter b.